 Courtyard by Marriott Singapore Novena opened its doors in November 2017 as the first hotel to rise in the Novena area for quite some time.
 The new property is situated close to Health City Novena and is meant to cater to medical tourists as much as leisure travelers and even those coming to Singapore for business.
 While the location is not in the city’s central core, the hotel is just steps away from Novena MRT.

-I was recently invited to stay at the Courtyard by Marriott Singapore Novena.
+I recently stayed at the Courtyard by Marriott Singapore Novena.
 The property follows a growing trend in Singapore of high lobbies (other hotels with similarly high lobbies include The Westin Singapore, Andaz Singapore and Sofitel Singapore City Centre) with the reception being at Level 22.

 The design of the sky lobby takes advantage of the hotel’s obstruction-free view of the surroundings.
 The windows extend from floor to ceiling which allows lots of natural light to enter.
 It’s not known to many but there is also an outdoor patio at the lobby level which allow for soaking in the views.

 I was quickly given my room keys upon presenting my ID.
 There is a separate set of lifts that lead to the room which are found from the 23rd to 32nd floors.
 The property has 250 rooms but all rooms are the same size (22 square meters) with furnishings and amenities accounting for the differences between room categories.
 Specifically, this is how they differ:

 - Deluxe Room – this is the entry-level room

 - Deluxe Room With Greenery – same as deluxe room but the window faces the MacRitchie Reservoir

 - Premier Room – same as the deluxe room but it comes with a Nespresso Machine